mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

   * its certificate
   * Cipher suites chosen to encrypt the data
 * Client checks server certificate is signed by a CA the client trusts
-* Client sends a pre master key encrypted with public key of certificate
+* Client sends a **pre master key** encrypted with public key of certificate
-* Server decrypts the pre master key with the private key it owns
+* Server decrypts the **pre master key** with the private key it owns
-* with pre master key, a session key is generated with client random and server random exchanged.
+* with **pre master key**, a **session key** is generated with **client random** and **server random** exchanged.
 * session key is used for encryption operation afterwards

 ## Secrets Manager

+### Availability during rotation process

+* choose alternate users strategy
+  * 2 users can be used to access database
+  * passwords are alternatively rotated
+  * schedule switching to the new user, or the user to use could also be stored into its own secret.
+* implements a retry strategy
+* execute secret rotation during off-peak hours
+* implement connection pooling.
+Reusing connection minimizes risk of using out-dated credentials

+### Rotation with other services

 * [Rotation lambdas samples](https://github.com/aws-samples/aws-secrets-manager-rotation-lambdas)